technobunny/crypto-tax/README.md

 Feature-wise, it is complete at the moment.
 However, there are some nice-to-haves.

-- [ ] FIX: decimal rounding of quantities caused by not having quantity of both currencies in the trade
+- ~~[ ] FIX: decimal rounding of quantities caused by not having quantity of both currencies in the trade~~
-- [x] IMPROVE: Refactor to use best practices and more Pythonic idioms
+- [x] IMPROVE: refactor to use best practices and more Pythonic idioms
 - [ ] ADD: support for a more granular historical price chart
 - [ ] ADD: ability to query a historical price feed
 - [ ] ADD: ability to remove exchange name from output